Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces

 This high negative value indicates that the bacterial population is moving towards the source of the attractant.
 As time goes on, the absolute net velocity decreases and approaches a value close to zero after \qty{25}{\minute}.
-This decrease is concomitant with an increase in the normalised diffusive velocity $\tilde{v}_\mu$ (orange circles), calculated from the concentration profiles of bacteria as they become more and more uneven.
+This decrease is concomitant with an increase in the normalised diffusive velocity $\tilde{v}_\mu$ (orange downward pointing triangles), calculated from the concentration profiles of bacteria as they become more and more uneven.
 After \qty{25}{\minute}, this velocity stabilises to a plateau value as the profile reaches the exponential stationary state (see Fig.~\ref{fig:tracks}h).
 This stationary state is achieved when the diffusive flux is important enough to compensate the chemotactic flux, resulting in a total flux and a net velocity $\tilde{v}$ of zero.
-As highlighted in Eq.~\eqref{eq:sum}, the sum of the net and diffusive velocities at all times $T$ gives the chemotactic velocity $\tilde{v}_c$, see green circles in Fig.~\ref{fig:velocities}.
-The chemotactic velocity is almost constant over time, which is consistent with the existence of a steady linear gradient along the width of the central channel where the bacteria are located, with a mean value close to \num{-0.2} well above the detection threshold (grey band), validating our method.
+As highlighted in Eq.~\eqref{eq:sum}, the sum of the net and diffusive velocities at all times $T$ gives the chemotactic velocity $\tilde{v}_c$, see green upward pointing triangles in Fig.~\ref{fig:velocities}.
+The chemotactic velocity is almost constant over time, which is consistent with the existence of a steady uniform gradient along the width of the central channel where the bacteria are located, with a mean value close to \num{-0.2} well above the detection threshold (grey strip), validating our method.